Fiscal Balance in Canada

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Housing starts on a seasonally-adjusted (SAAR) basis rose to 245,657 units in June, according to the Canada Mortgage and Housing Corporation (CMHC), smashing analysts’ expectations.
+Housing starts increased to 226,639 units on a seasonally-adjusted annualized rate (SAAR) basis in August, according to the Canada Mortgage and Housing Corporation (CMHC), up from July’s downwardly revised 222,467-unit reading (previously reported: 222,013) and smashing analysts’ expectations of a 215,000 print.

-In June, the IHS Markit Manufacturing Purchasing Managers’ Index (PMI) ticked up to 49.2 from 49.1 in May.
+In August, the IHS Markit Manufacturing Purchasing Managers’ Index (PMI) fell to 49.1 from 50.2 in July.